AEnjoy/IoT-lubricant/docs/lubricant_core_backend_design.md

 **Note**:

 1. All codes in the design document are considered as **pseudocodes** or codes that **cannot be used directly**
+2. In the following, if there is no special reference, `Core` is considered as `Lubricant Core`

 [TOC]